How does it work?

 The clinical team design sessions to work with the presenting issues and concerns while providing the opportunity for safe exploration and growth.

-Equine assisted mindfulness and grounding strategies can assist children to improve their present moment awareness, awareness of the self and others, and better regulate their emotional experiences.
+Mindfulness and grounding strategies can assist children to improve their present moment awareness, awareness of the self and others, and better regulate their emotional experiences.
 The development of these skills can facilitate improvements in behavioural control and emotional well-being, and increases the child’s capacity for attention, concentration and learning.

-Equine assisted leadership and problem solving techniques encourage psychological flexibility and behavioural adaptivity.
+Leadership and problem solving techniques encourage psychological flexibility and behavioural adaptivity.
 These interventions can also assist teens to develop assertive communication and negotiation skills, as well as explore their emotional experience and expand the scope of their understanding of relationships.
 These skills promote safe personal boundaries, and help to develop conflict resolution which can help overcome hardships such as bullying.

-Equine assisted behavioural interventions allow an opportunity to explore alternate perspective taking, test out predictions and cognitive bias through exposure to novel stimuli, and actualise self-potential.
+Behavioural interventions allow an opportunity to explore alternate perspective taking, test out predictions and cognitive bias through exposure to novel stimuli, and actualise self-potential.
 These techniques help to gather rich experiential evidence associated troublesome cognitions and/or emotional distress; cognitive learning is reinforced with a congruent emotional experience which aides and more meaningful learning experience – a powerful mechanism in facilitating acceptance and change in conditions such as anxiety and depression.